RohanAdwankar/cinfer/README.md

 Cinfer does this by taking the tool definition and then generating a formal grammer [GBNF](https://github.com/ggml-org/llama.cpp/blob/master/grammars/README.md) for the tool call.
 Then when the agent attempts to make a tool call, the inference engine masks the tokens which are not permitted for the grammer.
 This ensures that if a function requires an integer, the model physically cannot generate a non-integer token.
 If a tool requires a specific DataFrame column, the model can only select from the list of valid columns.

 This differs from other approaches which generate a response, then validate against a schema, then loop till a valid schema is formed because here it is litterally impossible for a syntactically invalid output.

+## Roadmap
+The aim of the project is not just to show promising results on benchmark but push the frontier of what is